The Beautiful Blonde from Bashful Bend

-The Beautiful Blonde from Bashful Bend would turn out to be the last American Western film on which Sturges would work – although he would receive credit for films that were remakes or adaptations of his earlier films.
+The Beautiful Blonde from Bashful Bend would turn out to be the last American film on which Sturges would work – although he would receive credit for films that were remakes or adaptations of his earlier films.
 Sturges directed only one more film in his life, the 1955 French comedy Les carnets du Major Thompson (released in the U.S. as The French, They Are a Funny Race).

 Plot

 Hot-headed Winifred "Freddie" Jones is a saloon singer in the Old West who catches her boyfriend, gambler Blackie Jobero, flirting with another woman and takes a shot at him with the six-shooter she always carries.
-Unfortunately, she hits a judge instead, so her friend Conchita and she take it on the lam.
+Unfortunately, she hits a judge in the rear end instead, so her friend Conchita and she take it on the lam.
 When they get to a tiny hole-in-the-wall town, Freddie and Conchita are mistaken for the new schoolmarm and her Indian maid.
 They meet the local muckety-mucks, including wealthy Charles Hingelman, owner of a valuable gold mine, who starts to romance Freddie.
-When Blackie shows up while tracking Freddie down, complications ensue.
+When Blackie shows up while tracking Freddie down, complications and hilarious chaos ensue.